 According to an often used saying: ‘animals are good to think with’.
-This course invites participants to assess several aspects of the relationship between humans and animals and use that perspective to revisit old themes in the humanities from new viewpoints.
-Recently, the traditional claim of human exceptionalism – that we are essentially and categorically different from all other animals– has been questioned by representatives of posthumanist thinking.
-These scholars question the agency of the autonomous, self-willed human.
-Instead, they emphasize shared vulnerability and interdependence.
+This course invites participants to assess several aspects of the relationship between humans and animals and use that perspective to revisit old themes in the humanities from a new viewpoint.
+Recently, the traditional claim of human exceptionalism – that we are essentially and categorically different from all other animals – has been questioned by representatives of posthumanist thinking.
+These scholars question the agency of the autonomous, self-willed human and emphasize shared vulnerability and interdependence instead.
 What are the consequences of this shift in our understanding of our relationship with animals?

 An important aim of the course is to question issues that we often take for granted: for example, to demonstrate that the very definition and classification of animals is a social construct, which has been deeply influenced by historical and cultural factors.
-The huge varieties in attitudes to animals across the globe and also the significant changes in the status of animals in history will also be considered.
+It also considers the huge varieties in attitudes to animals across the globe and also the significant changes in the status of animals in history.
 What are the parallels between discussions on the moral legal status of animals and certain (subaltern) groups of humans?
 How does the concept of animality relate to concepts of class, race, nation, gender and disability?

 The course will consist of lectures, discussions, group-work, film viewings.
 Study trips to the Artis Zoo in Amsterdam and to one of the museums in Leiden will also be part of the programme.